Isfield now directly benefits from Wealden Community Lottery Funding. Buy your tickets here.Find out more

 Isfield has 20 lakes and 5 miles of river and drain fishing spread across the stunning Sussex and Surrey countryside.
-From specimen carp to match fishing, winter lure fishing for pike to a summer mornings tench fishing, Isfield has it all.Become a club member
+From specimen carp, barbel, catfish and bream to match fishing, winter lure fishing for pike to a summer mornings tench fishing, Isfield has it all.Become a club member

 Members of the Angling Trust and working in partnership with the Environment Agency.

 Welcome to the Isfield & District Angling Club website.
 Please explore our site to find out more about the diverse range of angling opportunities on offer.
 We want to encourage more people to spend quality time outdoors, not just fishing but enjoying the countryside and wildlife abundant across our lakes, rivers and drains.
 Have fun!

 Isfield Angling Club has been in existence since 1946 and today has waters spread across Sussex and Surrey providing coarse fishing opportunity throughout the season.
 As a member you have access to all our waters throughout the season (May 1st – March 14th) and adults are entitled to invite guests for a small fee on a day ticket to sample the fishing on offer (from June 1st ONLY).
 Joint memberships are available and there are discounts for senior citizens, disabled and juniors.
 Children under the age of 12 can join for free under the supervision of their parents or guardian.

 Isfield has an active match scene and whilst the heady days of Isfield winning the Angling Times National Winter League are a distant memory, club matches are well attended and a great way of learning methods and baits that work on our various venues.
 Any member is welcome to join a match.